marbl/MetagenomeScope/README.md

-It also contains various functionalities for visualizing assembly graphs at larger scales -- for example, overlaying paths on the graph and drawing a treemap summarizing the graph structure.
+It also contains various functionalities for visualizing assembly graphs at larger scales -- for example, overlaying paths on the graph and drawing various summary plots of the graph's structure.

 This version of the tool is still a work in progress; more to come soon.